 Sustainability and climate change

 Green Infrastructure (GI) is a network of natural and semi natural features, green spaces, rivers and lakes.
-It is an asset to be utilised, protected and enhanced; it can provide opportunities for environmental education, support biodiversity with access to nature for people, and can act as a catalyst to economic growth.
+It's an asset to be utilised, protected and enhanced.
+It can:

-In October 2013 Stockport Council announced that it was seeking an independent consultant to produce a viable Green Infrastructure (GI) strategy for Stockport Town Centre (the study area) which could be used as a tool in decision making, by outlining the benefits of GI and identifying opportunities and associated benefits for specific locations in the town centre.
+In October 2013 we announced that we were looking for an independent consultant to produce a viable GI strategy for the town centre (the study area).
+This could be used as a tool in decision making, by outlining the benefits of GI and identifying opportunities and associated benefits for specific locations in the town centre.

-Research undertaken for the study shows that throughout the study area there is a lack of green infrastructure provision and there are notable gaps in the Central Business District (CBD) and Retail Quarter.
+Research undertaken for the study showed that throughout the study area there was a lack of green infrastructure provision and there were notable gaps in the Central Business District (CBD) and Retail Quarter.

-To fill the identified gaps and enhance Stockport Town Centre’s Urban Green Infrastructure thematic and project interventions have been identified.
+To fill the identified gaps and enhance the town centre, urban GI thematic and project interventions have been identified.
 The thematic interventions (non geographic) accumulate though time and their impact will be large.
-The project interventions are geographically specific and tied to the regeneration of the study area – Stockport Town Centre.
+The project interventions are geographically specific and tied to the regeneration of the study area.

 For more information, read our Green Infrastructure Enhancement Strategy (PDF 8mb).